HardlyDifficult/Tutorials/Outline.md

 <details>
 <summary>Why not use Transform scale?</summary>

 Using transform scale to change the width cause the sprite displayed to stretch.
-We are using tiling so the sprite repeats instead.
+We are using tiling so the sprite repeats instead:

 <img src="http://i.imgur.com/ejbs3RK.png" width=50% />